 “The way I approach it is that the most important thing — besides knowing the different properties for the plants — is your personal experience with them,” she said.
 That means whatever association you make or relationship you build with the plant is entirely up to you.

 “There are a lot of different ways you can talk about the energies of plants, but the most important thing is forming your own personal relationship with them, whether cleansing, putting them with your altar, or taking a walk and being with the plant in person,” she explained.
 “Just being around it is an energetic exchange, and it’s giving you its medicine in that way.”
 Juniper, for instance, is hearty, resilient, and strong, bringing that same energy to a space when it’s burned in a cleansing ceremony.

 How To Cleanse A Space

 You can smoke cleanse yourself, your home, office, or anywhere else you feel needs spiritual uplifting.
 With a bundle of your plant of choice, light the end and let it burn well and slow for a few seconds.
 Once you have a steady smoke stream, walk around your space and shroud it in smoke.
 Focus on corners of the space, where stale energies tend to linger.
 Once you’ve completed your cleanse, place the plant in a bowl or shell and allow the embers to extinguish naturally.

 Before beginning, however, you’ll want to set an intention.
 Smoke cleansing will leave a void in energy, which means you’ll need to invite new energies into your space with that intention!
+A meditation stone can assist in this ritual.
 Take a few moments to think about your visions for your home, family, and self — what comes to mind before you begin?